NicholasCHowlett/airflowAroundFaceShields/README.md

 # Numerical investigation of speech-driven airflow between two people: comparison of face shields' effectiveness against airborne transmission of viruses
 ## Summary
 We use Computational Fluid Dynamics to assess the airflow between a person speaking and another person in close proximity.
-We consider this flow in the context of possible transmission of airborne viruses, assuming the non-speaking person is wearing a face shield.
+We consider this flow in the context of possible transmission of airborne viruses, assuming the non-speaking person is wearing a commercially-available face shield.
 Once confident our modelling accurately reflects reality, we then propose a potentially improved shield design, and assess it's effectiveness as compared to the former product.

 ## Impact
 As relatively severe negative health impacts from having COVID have been documented in certain cases, such as 'long COVID', we believe such investigations as ours - seeking effective preventative measures for higher-risk cases - is reason enough given the financial impact on the sufferer from these conditions.

 ## Introduction
-The spread of COVID is likely dominated by airborne transmission [1], thus we aim to investigate the fluid dynamics [2] of an interaction between two people in higher-risk settings such as when speaking in low-velocity surrounding airflow environments (such as potentially indoors).
+The spread of COVID is likely dominated by airborne transmission [1], thus we aim to investigate the fluid dynamics of an interaction between two people in higher-risk settings such as when speaking in low-velocity surrounding airflow environments (such as potentially indoors).

 As indoor environments such as schools, universities, and offices are normally associated with significant levels of speaking (usually within closer proximity to another person than if they were just breathing), we will concentrate on exhalation of air from the mouth [F1].

-The fluid dynamics of airflow involved, where one person is assumed to have a virus, comprises a combination of likely turbulent jet flow and potentially two-phase flow.
-A turbulent jet normally appears emanating from the person speaking, which is carried forwards [3].
-Droplets, also present in speaking, tend to fall towards the ground at increasingly shorter distances for higher sizes, while increasingly smaller-sized ones tend to follow the airflow pattern more closely.
+The fluid dynamics of airflow involved, where one person is assumed to have a virus, comprises a combination of likely turbulent jet flow and potentially two-phase flow [2].
+A turbulent jet normally appears emanating from the person speaking, which is carried forwards.
+Droplets containing the virus, also present in speaking, tend to fall towards the ground at increasingly shorter distances for higher sizes, while increasingly smaller-sized ones tend to follow the airflow pattern more closely.

+Adding complexity to the overall jet is the variation in flow out of the mouth due to differing sounds of speech [3].
+Further, plosive sounds (e.g. 'k' & 'p' sounds) create vortex ring-like structures that mostly retain their momentum and hence propagate further downstream (as compared to non-plosive types) which also interacts with more-diffused jet created by non-plosive sounds.

 If a face mask is worn by the infected person while speaking the overall jet momentum may be reduced, however the breakup of droplets may cause the other person to inhale more of the virus, due to the smaller droplet sizes (which reach further than droplets).
 If a face shield is worn by the infected person the transmission of particles (representing a virus) to the other person has been shown to be decreased [4].